LLoadout/microsoftgraph/README.md

 ## Storage usage

-The package created a disk called `onedrive`
+The package created a disk called `onedrive` and uses the `local` driver as underlying disk.
+This means that you can use all the methods as described in the Laravel docs: https://laravel.com/docs/8.x/filesystem#configuration

 ```php
 $disk = Storage::disk('onedrive');